lhcb/glossary/glossary/T.md

 ## Tracker-only {#TrackerOnly}

-A fast simulation that excludes calorimeter and muon geometry, but keeps the RICH geometry included.
+A fast simulation that excludes calorimeter and muon geometry, but keeps the «RICH» geometry included.
 However, RICH physics lists are switched off.

 ## Track Type